Michael Simms (publisher): Career

 In 1998, Simms founded the literary publisher Autumn House Press in Pittsburgh, Pennsylvania, where he served as Editor-in-Chief until 2016.
-He has been the lead editor on over 100 full-length books of poetry, fiction, and nonfiction by authors such as Ada Limón, Gerald Stern, Ed Ochester, Martha Rhodes, Jo McDougall, Chana Bloch, Samuel Ligon, Samuel Hazo, Sue Ellen Thompson, Frank Gaspar, Sheryl St. Germain, Judith Vollmer, Steven Schwartz, and Richard Jackson, as well as ten anthologies of fiction, non-fiction and poetry.
+He has been the lead editor on over 100 full-length books of poetry, fiction, and nonfiction by authors such as Ada Limón, Gerald Stern, Ed Ochester, Martha Rhodes, Jo McDougall, Chana Bloch, Samuel Ligon, Samuel Hazo, Sue Ellen Thompson, Frank Gaspar, Sheryl St. Germain, Judith Vollmer, Steven Schwartz, Danusha Lameris and Richard Jackson, as well as ten anthologies of fiction, non-fiction and poetry.
 His edited volumes have been reviewed in The New York Times Book Review, The London Times Literary Supplement, The Jerusalem Post, American Poetry Review, and many other periodicals.
 Simms is the founder of the online literary magazine Coal Hill Review and the publisher of the political poetry magazine Vox Populi.

 Simms has won many fellowships, grants and awards for his work, including a 2011 Certificate of Recognition from the Pennsylvania Legislature for his contribution to the arts.
 In addition to his literary career, Simms has written and published on health, nutrition and the environment, having earned a certificate in plant-based nutrition from Cornell University (2015).
-From 1979-1987 he served on the faculty of Southern Methodist University and from 2005 to 2013 in the Chatham University Master of Fine Arts Program in Creative Writing.
+He taught at the University of Iowa 1976-1978.
+From 1979 to 1987 he served on the faculty of Southern Methodist University; 1988-1997 at the Community College of Allegheny County; 1998 at Carnegie Mellon University; 1996-2000 at Duquesne University, and from 2005-2013 in the Chatham University Master of Fine Arts Program in Creative Writing.

 Critical response

 In a special supplement of European Poetry, ten of Simms's poems are introduced by the British poet and translator Helen Pletts, who writes: "Michael Simms is an esteemed American poet, novelist, essayist, editor, and literary activist whose work captures the intricacies of the human experience with grace and insight.
 Known for its precise language and poignant imagery, his poems show the intersections of nature, family, and the passage of time, reflecting a deep awareness of life’s fragility and resilience and offering readers a lens through which to examine their own lives and surroundings.
 In addition to his poetry, Simms is a prominent figure in the literary world as the Founding Editor Emeritus of Autumn House Press and the Founding Editor of Vox Populi Sphere, nonprofit publishers that champion emerging and underrepresented voices in literature.
 Simms’s poetry collections, including Jubal Rising, showcase his mastery of lyricism and narrative, blending personal reflection with broader societal themes.
 Through his writing and his tireless advocacy for literature, Michael Simms continues to leave an indelible mark on contemporary American poetry and publishing.”
-Paul Schwartz (Yale PhD in French literature and the former dean of an American University in Aix-en-Provence) has compared Simms to Victor Hugo:
+Paul Schwartz (Yale PhD in French literature and the former dean of American University in Aix-en-Provence) has compared Simms to Victor Hugo: